Once annually, during the early Fall term, the standing members of GSS will elect Council, otherwise known as the legal Board of Directors.

-The nomination period launches September 16, 2019 at 8:00 AM.
+The nomination period launches Monday October 17, 2022.
 Nominators and self-nominating nominees must download and complete the Nomination Form (see below), as approved by the Chief Returning Officer.
 Once the form is completed, it must be submitted to the GSS Chief Returning Officer (CRO) before the posted deadline.

-Submitting nominators will receive an acknowledgement email confirming official receipt of their nomination.
+Submitting nominators will receive an acknowledgment email confirming the official receipt of their nomination.
 This is the only proof of your submission of nomination, which is issued by the C.R.O.

 It is important to note:

-The deadline to submit completed a Nomination Form is September 22, 2019 at 3:00 PM.
+The deadline to submit the completed Nomination Form is Sunday October 23, 2022 @ 5:00 PM

 The following list are those nominees that have been approved by the Chief Returning Officer to campaign as candidates in the election.
 These candidates will be listed on the online vote ballot during the election period.
 Results will be tabulated by the CRO and the result for each candidate will be published as "elected" or "not elected".

 Officially nominated candidates, which are approved by the CRO according to elections rules and GSS Constitution, are allowed to campaign during the official campaign period only.
 This period runs: